+Scalding is a serious matter especially if it involves young children and babies.
+Scalds are different from burns.
+Both scalds and burns involve damage to the skin caused by heat.
+The difference is that burns are caused by dry heat like fire while scalds are caused by wet heat like boiling water.
 80% of burn and scald incidence in young children occur at home.
 Of these incidences, 1 out of 4 is admitted in the hospital and 1 out of 5 is admitted due to severe injuries.
 Scalding incidences on young children especially babies are more serious compared to adults since their skin are much thinner compared to adult skins.
 They can cause scarring and severe cases would require skin grafting and multiple visits to the hospital which would have a psychological impact on any child.

+So how can we prevent scalding on our children especially with regard to our plumbing works?
 Scalds on young children usually involve hot water.
 Of these, the majority occur in the bathroom area.
 This can occur when a child is left unattended when opening the hot water taps or using the bath.

-2. Use mixer taps instead of standard taps.
+- Use mixer taps instead of standard taps.
 Mixer taps mix cold and hot water so as to output the correct temperature of the water.
 This prevents overly hot water from going out of the taps.

-3. Install child-resistant taps or tap covers so as to prevent your small children from easily opening your taps.
+- Install child-resistant taps or tap covers so as to prevent your small children from easily opening your taps.

-6. Never leave your child unattended when taking a bath.
+- Never leave your child unattended when taking a bath.
 If you need to leave the bathroom, take your child with you.
 Never leave the younger children in the care of older children.

-1. Place the scalded area under running cool water for at least 20 minutes.
+- Place the scalded area under running cool water for at least 20 minutes.
 This helps to disseminate the heat from the scalded area to the running cool water.
 The burning process does not altogether happen during the scalding incident.
 It’s the residual heat from the scalded area that causes more damage to the surrounding skins and tissues and to the lower areas of the skin layers.
 Do not use ice or ice water since the extreme temperature can further cause damage to the scalded area.

-2. Wrap the scalded wound with a non-stick gauze or non-clinging plastic but do not leave it for more than 3 hours on the affected area.
+- Wrap the scalded wound with a non-stick gauze or non-clinging plastic but do not leave it for more than 3 hours on the affected area.

-3. If the scalded area is 3 cm or more, bring the child to the nearest hospital.
+- If the scalded area is 3 cm or more, bring the child to the nearest hospital.
 If the affected area is on the face, hands, genitals or near the airways, immediate medical attention should be sought.

-4. Never use oil, butter, cream or toothpaste since they seal the heat on the scalded area and cause more damage.
+- Never use oil, butter, cream or toothpaste since they seal the heat on the scalded area and cause more damage.

 Here is another article that you may find interesting in regards to “Mixer Tap vs Standard Taps“.